jucrojasba/olp1/README.md

   - The forum view should include a post and allow responses to the post.
   - The forum view should have a leaderboard of users based on their progress on the platform.

+# User Stories

+## User Story 1: Generate Website Layout
+**Description**: Generate a layout for the website with a sidebar, navbar, footer, and main scene using the SPA architecture proposed for the OLP project by the Ritchie clan.
+The layout should cover the entire viewport of the website and be responsive.

+## User Story 2: Home Scene
+**Description**: Generate a main view of the page based on the solar system.
+The view should include animations, information related to the page's content, and links that lead to each of the learning sites on the platform.

+## User Story 3: User Profile Scene
+**Description**: The scene should contain user information such as name, email, role, progress, and photo.
+Additionally, the scene should allow updating this information with the database.

+## User Story 4: Forum Scene
+**Description**: Generate a forum scene connected to the database in real-time, storing comments and responses.
+Additionally, it should display a leaderboard of users based on their progress.

+## User Story 5: Challenges Scene
+**Description**: Generate a challenges scene.
+The admin user should be able to add challenges to the scene in real-time.
+The scene should be interactive and animated.
+Challenges should display a name, points earned, and description.

+## User Story 6: Generate Course Scenes (Languages)
+**Description**: Generate interactive scenes for HTML, CSS, and JavaScript courses.
+The admin user should be able to add new learning modules.
+Each module should display a title, description, content, and a game related to the module's topic.

+## User Story 7: Generate Public Login/Register Scenes
+**Description**: Add two public scenes to the platform: login and register.
+The scenes should allow users to register in the database and log in with their credentials to the platform.
+User information should be sent encrypted to the server.

+## User Story 8: Generate the Database
+**Description**: The database should have entities such as users, languages, modules, comments, and challenges.
+Use the CRUD method.

 ## Protype